Yufu: Climate

 Yufu has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and cool winters.
 Precipitation is significant throughout the year, but is somewhat lower in winter.
 The average annual temperature in Yufu is 13.3 C. The average annual rainfall is 1992.2 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 24.5 C, and lowest in January, at around 2.3 C. The highest temperature ever recorded in Yufu was 35.9 C on 10 August 2013; the coldest temperature ever recorded was -13.2 C on 3 February 2012.

 Demographics

 Per Japanese census data, the population of Yufu in 2020 is 32,772 people.
 Yufu has been conducting censuses since 1920.

 History

+The area of Yufu was part of ancient Bungo Province.
+From the Heian period, the area was dominated by descendants of the kokushi of the province, the Ogami clan.
+After the Kamakura period, the Ogami frequently clashed with the Kamakura shogunate-appointed shugo, the Ōtomo clan; however in the Sengoku period both clans joined forces to fight the invading Shimazu clan.
+During the Edo period, the area was largely under the control of Oka Domain.
+Following the Meiji restoration, the villages of Kitayufu and Minamiyufu within Hayami District, Ōita were established on May 1, 1889 with the creation of the modern municipalities system.
+The two villages merged to form Yufuin Village on April 1, 1936, which was raised to town status on April 1, 1948.
+The city of Yufu was established on October 1, 2005, from the merger of the towns of Hasama, Shōnai, and Yufuin (all from Ōita District).